Note 2 – Summary of Important Accounting Principles

 The results of operations and financial position of all Group companies (of which none has a high inflation currency as their functional currency) which have a functional currency other than the reporting currency are translated to the Group’s reporting currency as follows:

-a) assets and liabilities for each of the balance sheets are translated using the exchange rate at the balance sheet date
+a) assets and liabilities for each of the balance sheets are translated at the closing day rate

-b) revenue and expenses for each of the income statements are translated using the average exchange rate
+b) revenue and expenses for each of the income statements are translated at the average exchange rate

-c) all exchange rate differences that arise are recognized in other comprehensive income.
+c) all exchange rate differences which arise are reported in other comprehensive income

-Upon consolidation, exchange rate differences which arise as a consequence of translation of net investments in foreign operations are transferred to other comprehensive income.
+Upon consolidation, exchange rate differences which arise as a consequence of translation of net investments in foreign operations are transferred to the Consolidated statement of comprehensive income.
 Upon the full or partial divestment of a foreign business, the exchange rate differences which are recognized in other comprehensive income are transferred to the income statement and recognized as a part of capital gains/losses.

 Goodwill and adjustments of fair value which arise upon the acquisition of a foreign business are treated as assets and liabilities of such business and translated using the exchange rate at the balance sheet date.